UW-Macrostrat/Global-Geologic-Units/README.md

 4. Add the repository created in step 3 as a remote and push your changes
 5. A testing subset will be created for you.
 We will let you know when it is ready and where to download it.
 6. Replace the data in the `./input` folder with the data created in step 5
-7. Write your application
+7. Write an application in a supported language (e.g., Python 2.7+)
-8. When you are confident that your application is ready to be run on the high throughput infrastructure against the corpus, commit and push your changes.
+8. When your application is ready to be run on the high throughput infrastructure against the entire corpus, commit and push your changes.
-9. We will then run your application at the defined interval and results will be committed to the `./output` folder
+9. We will run your application at the defined interval and results will be committed to the `./output` folder
 10. Return to step 7 as needed

+## The Big Picture
+GeoDeepDive and this app-template provide the infrastructure required to do the following:

+1. Identify documents of potential interest to a project based on simple string matching
+2. Generate a testing and developent dataset consisting of NLP/OCR output for a subset of these documents
+3. Run an app-template-based application, written by you, against all of the potentially relevant documents
+4. Periodically re-run the application, and/or new versions of the application, to generate new results
+5. Provide full citations and links to all original document sources supplying information

+Currently, using this infrastructure requires communication/active collaboration with the [GeoDeepDive team](https://geodeepdive.org/people.html).

 ## Getting started
 Dependencies: